cmcgrath13/zenrpc/README.md

-# zenpy
+# ZenRPC
-ZenPy is a python-sdk for the cryptocurrency zen
+ZenRPC is a python-sdk for the cryptocurrency zen